 Some eligible clients may be contacted by the Agency, however we encourage people to be proactive and contact the Agency so that your interest can be logged.

-National Disability Insurance Scheme’s website also has an accessible checker called My Access Checker, go to www.disabilitycareaustralia.gov.au/my-access-checker so you can get an idea of your own eligibility.
+The NDIS website also has an accessible checker called My Access Checker, go to www.ndis.gov.au/my-access-checker so you can get an idea of your own eligibility.

 If you are still not sure about your eligibility, contact Vision Australia on 1300 84 74 66 and we can help you through the process.